timonus/Rhea/README.md

 ## Development

-Rhea is open source, however the Dropbox and Google API keys used in the eventually-shipping version aren’t present in the open source repo.
+- Rhea is open source, however the Dropbox and Google API keys used in the eventually-shipping version aren’t present in the open source repo.
 In order to develop Rhea you’ll need to provide these keys by filling in `kRHEADropboxAppKey`, `kRHEADropboxRedirectURLString`, and `kRHEAGoogleKey`.
+- Rhea uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so run `git submodule update --init` when cloning.